hipe/tmx/fields/doc/issues/016-actor.md

 although [#bs-015] `ok` chains are arguably kind of ugly, the are still better than every other comparable alternative we have tried in the lengthy history of this universe.

+## document-meta

+  - #tombstone-A.1: bury a disassociated note about old verb-noun name convention for actors. (the "magnetics" pattern has replaced this.)